 - How frequently would like to do a drive?

 - What would you like to see for future drives?

-This is just a group of drivers going for a drive, so there are no explicit rules.
+This is just a group of drivers going for drives, so no one has any explicit rules.
 Here however are a few useful ideas from formal driving clubs:

 - No passing of other drive participants.

 - Keep the car behind you in view, and make sure they can see you turning at corners.

 - Keep the car ahead of you in view; it makes it very difficult for anyone to get lost.